Profile

 1. 1

-Clean, wash, and fillet the sardines.
+Clean, wash and debone the sardines.

 2. 2

-Chop the sardines finely with a mezzaluna or knife, then mix with the bread crumbs soaked in milk and squeezed dry.
+Chop the sardines finely with a mezzaluna or sharp knife, then mix with the bread crumbs soaked in milk and squeezed dry.

 3. 3